-Why do I need to send you institutionally prepared course descriptions?
+Why do I need to send you institutionally prepared course outlines?

 We need to be able to determine the academic content of your studies.
-Only by seeing the course descriptions can we do this properly.
-As well, we need course descriptions to determine what transfer credit for which you're eligible.
+Only by seeing the course outlines can we determine what transfer credit you are eligible for.

 No. They must be institutionally prepared (see description above).

-My school does not provide course descriptions.
+My school does not provide course outlines.
 What should I do?

-Without institutionally prepared course descriptions, no course credit exclusions can be granted.
+Without institutionally prepared course outlines, no course credit exclusions can be granted.

-My course descriptions are in another language.
+My course outlines are in another language.
 What should I do?

 Translate them into English yourself and submit both the original language and the English version.